zoonoo/azure-docs.ko-kr/articles/sql-database/sql-database-faq.md

 <properties
-   pageTitle="Azure SQL 데이터베이스 FAQ" description="클라우드 데이터베이스 및 Azure SQL 데이터베이스, Microsoft 관계형 데이터베이스 관리 시스템(RDBMS) 및 클라우드에서 서비스로 데이터베이스에 대해 고객이 궁금해하는 일반적인 질문에 대한 답변입니다." services="sql-database" documentationCenter="" authors="CarlRabeler"
+   pageTitle="Azure SQL Database FAQ" description="Answers to common questions customers ask about cloud databases and Azure SQL Database, Microsoft's relational database management system (RDBMS) and database as a service in the cloud." services="sql-database" documentationCenter="" authors="CarlRabeler"